cypherpunk-academy/2064/en/011_2021_Betrayal.md

 ## **2021**** Betrayal

-<span style="font-variant:small-caps;">Marlene sat in the shade</span> leaning against a wall in front of Wedding City Hall.
+<span style="font-variant:small-caps;">Marlene sat in the shadow</span> leaning against a wall in front of Wedding Town Hall.

 "Hi Cori," she typed into her chat program and stopped: "Shit, Cori doesn't have a mobile phone with her.
 I can't even reach her."
 She leaned back and thought.
-The chat program planned, Corinne was there.
+The chat program made a bing sound, Corinne was there.

 Corinne: "Hi, Mari.
 Good to read you.